marcglasberg/asyncredux.com/flutter/basics/using-the-store-state.md

 # Using the store state

-Copy the following extension code to the same file where you defined the state class of your application:
+Copy the following extension code to the same file where you defined the state class of your application, `AppState`:

 ```dart
 extension BuildContextExtension on BuildContext {